15 Must-Have Items for the Best Road Trip

 Indeed, the sense of freedom it invokes is intoxicating.

-From Australia and New Zealand to the US and Canada, to Europe and beyond, the possibility to undertake some incredible road trip adventures are endless.
+From Australia and New Zealand, to the US and Canada, to Spanish highways and Iceland adventures, the possibility to undertake some incredible road trip adventures are endless.

 And there are real advantages to traveling this way too.